 On-site Quality Audit or GMP inspection is regarded as the best way for determining compliance of manufacturing facilities to applicable standards.
 However, when on-site GMP inspection and Quality audit are not feasible, other alternative inspection and assessment such as virtual inspection and desk assessment may be applicable.

 Desk assessment could be the preferred alternative for establishing compliance of manufacturing facilities to applicable standards in lieu of on-site Audits.
 However, according to criteria, not all medicines or medical devices manufacturing sites are eligible.
-Hence, the need for Rwanda FDA to develop guidelines that allow alternative assessment methods such as Virtual inspections to allow processing of GMP and Quality Audit applications and ultimately ensure availability of quality, safe and efficacious medicines and medical devices to the public.
+Hence, the need for Rwanda FDA to develop guidelines that allow alternative assessment methods such as virtual inspections to allow processing of GMP and quality audit applications and ultimately ensure availability of quality, safe and efficacious medicines and medical devices to the public.

-Therefore, Rwanda FDA has developed this guideline to describe various virtual/remote interactive tools we may request to use to conduct an evaluation.
-These guidelines consist of six (6) chapters including the introduction which is the first part, the second part is the purpose, the scope has been detailed under the third part of the guidelines, while the criteria for temporary waiver of on-site GMP inspection and Quality Audit are described in part four.
-These criteria include type of product and importance of the products in public health, inspection history by other NMRAs, market complaints records and acceptance of data in the product dossier.
-Furthermore, application procedures and requirements to communicate with applicants are delineated in parts five and six of the guidelines respectively.
+Therefore, Rwanda FDA has developed these guidelines to describe various virtual interactive tools we may request to use to conduct an evaluation.

-These guidelines are intended for overseas manufacturers who have applied for GMP inspection and Quality Audit in Rwanda FDA but do not meet the criteria for desk review and shall form the short term basis for decision making in the course of emergency states.
+These guidelines are intended for overseas manufacturers who have applied for GMP inspection and quality audit in Rwanda FDA but do not meet the criteria for desk review and shall form the short term basis for decision making in the course of emergency states.

 The requirements set forth in these guidelines should be considered as minimum and they are not meant to replace other legal controls, but rather compliment them.

-1.1 Aim and objectives of the guideline
+1.1 Aim and objectives of the guidelines

-This guideline aims at providing an approach for use by Rwanda FDA in order to assess quality audit and GMP compliance using other pathways rather than onsite inspection and desk assessment thus reduce the necessity for duplication of inspections or the delay of product registration while relying on authentic and reliable documentary evidence from other regulatory authorities
+These guidelines aims at providing an approach for use by Rwanda FDA in order to assess quality audit and GMP compliance using other pathways rather than onsite inspection and desk assessment thus reduce the necessity for duplication of inspections or the delay of product registration while relying on authentic and reliable documentary evidence from other regulatory authorities.

-This guideline also highlights key documents to be provided by other regulatory authorities and /or manufacturers that offer reliable information about the status of compliance to good practices in manufacturing and quality control of a named product.

-The guideline outlines a set of essential information and documents to be available to virtual/remote inspection and quality audit in relation to the most relevant good practices (GxP) e.g. Good Manufacturing Practices and Good Laboratory Practices and ISO 13485 practices.

 The objective of this document is to: